ctfs/write-ups-2014/confidence-ds-ctf-teaser/crypto100/README.md

 …
 ```

 Yep, that first one even has only zeroes!
 This seemed to happen quite commonly; about 10% of all salts ended in `000000000000`.
-Looks like `randomExtend` isn’t as random as it should be :)
+Looks like `randomExtend` isn’t as random as it should be :) (Explanation: any number with a `0` as the last digit (i.e. 10% of numbers) [raised to a high power](lotto.py#L30-38) will have a bunch of zeroes at the end.)

 This flaw enables us to write a fairly simple brute-force solution with the following algorithm: